 What skills does EA look for?

 Ideally, Lighters will have a background that combines art and math.
-They typically have a degree in Computer Graphics, Computer Science, an Art-related subject such as Photography or Computer Animation, Math, or Physics.
+They typically have a degree in Computer Graphics, Computer Science, and Art-related subjects such as Photography or Computer Animation, Math, or Physics.
 They will also have solid experience in at least one of the 3D packages currently in use by the industry.
 These include Maya, Houdini, XSI, 3D Studio Max, and Lightwave.
-A familiarity with other relevant program is also a plus.
+Familiarity with other relevant programs are also a plus.

 - Possess solid artistic skills, including a thorough understanding of color theory, composition, light, and form.

 - Experience with a 3D CG package (e.g., Maya, Mental Ray),

 - Demonstrated understanding of rendering, lighting, shading networks, polygonal modeling, and texture UV's.